 Phi Beta Mu International

-Portfolio: Special Projects/Conn Selmer Institute
+Portfolio: Special Projects and Objectives/Conn Selmer Institute

 Lois U. Wiggins, retired band director, taught for 33 years in Kentucky, Tennessee and Indiana.
 Most recently she served as Band Director at Edythe J. Hayes Middle School in Lexington, Kentucky.
 Ms. Wiggins received a Bachelor of Science in Music Education from Austin Peay State University, a Master of Music Education from the University of Georgia, and a Rank I in Secondary Education from Western Kentucky University.